On the propagation of gravitational waves in matter-filled Bianchi I universe: Axial perturbations: Equations and Solutions

-All the expressions of $ \mathcal{Q} $ are found to be highly complicated.
-Let us elaborate the solution in Case 2, Set 1.
+The expression of $ \mathcal{Q} $ is found to be highly complicated.
+Equations \eqref{15a} and \eqref{15b} in a compact form read as:

 Some of the terms occurring in the solutions of $ \mathcal{Q} $ contain imaginary parts.
 Only the real part of such terms have to be taken into account in order to get physically relevant solutions.
 Given the expression for $ \mathcal{Q} (t,r) $, one can find $ h_0 (t,r) $ and subsequently $ h_1 (t,r) $.
-Here, in Case 2, Set 1, using equations \eqref{13c} and \eqref{16a}, we get
+From equations \eqref{13c} and \eqref{16a}, we get

+Setting all the constants to unity for the sake of simplicity, the 3-dimensional plot of $ h_0 (t,r) $ is obtained (using Maple software) as shown in Fig.\eqref{fig:Plot3}.
+We note that as mentioned in \cite{BR2}, for $ \mathcal{K} =0 $ the 2-dimensional hypersurfaces may be assumed to be open and infinite with the topology of $\mathcal{R}^2$.
+The coordinates $(r, \theta, \phi)$ are dimensionless, so that the scale factors have the dimension of length.
+The radial distance from the source is determined by the parameter $ra(t)$ and not by the parameter $r$ which have been plotted in this figure.
+Thus Fig.\eqref{fig:Plot3} clearly indicates that the perturbations $h_0 (t,r)$ decrease with time, although we have not been able to show the exact variation of the perturbations with increasing distance from the source.